February 28, 2009

-Maybe it’s living with someone was was paralyzed in a climbing accident, reading the emails sent to her by climbers who have also recently been injured, or maybe it’s listening to stories of near missis, close calls, and one or two stories of those that didn’t make it, but over the last few months I’ve been thinking about the consequences of climbing, and more importantly on the influence people like me have on young climbers (the same applies to any one climbing in the spotlight).
-It’s fine telling of our own epics and near missis, but does this lead younger climbers into the false impression that this is something to strive for?
+Maybe it’s living with someone who was paralyzed in a climbing accident, reading the emails sent to her by climbers who have also recently been injured, or maybe it’s listening to stories of near misses, close calls, and one or two stories of those that didn’t make it, but over the last few months I’ve been thinking about the consequences of climbing, and more importantly, on the influence people like me have on young climbers (the same applies to anyone climbing in the spotlight).
+It’s fine telling of our own epics and near misses, but does this lead younger climbers into the false impression that this is something to strive for?

-In fact most of the ‘gnarly’ climbers I know, who have a long list of climbing epic folklore attached to their names, really are very, very safe, and the stories that exsist stem many life times of climbing for most of us.
-Nick Bullock for example probably goes out and puts it on the line in one month than most climbers will in a life time, but the reason he’s still with us is that he’s fucking good at not dying.
+In fact, most of the ‘gnarly’ climbers I know, who have a long list of climbing epic folklore attached to their names, really are very, very safe, and the stories that exist stem from many lifetimes of climbing for most of us.
+Nick Bullock for example probably goes out and puts it on the line in one month than most climbers will in a lifetime, but the reason he’s still with us is that he’s fucking good at not dying.
 It’s this that young climbers need to aspire to.

 As a start here are eight things that will keep your healthy:

-Being observant is covers a whole gamut of things, such observing terrain, conditions, weather forecasts, what people say about a climb in the pub, or a magazine.
-It’s also about watching your partners, and yourself, double checking everything.
+Being observant is covers a whole gamut of things, such as observing the terrain, conditions, weather forecasts, what people say about a climb in the pub or a magazine.
+It’s also about watching your partners, and yourself, double-checking everything.

-Paranoia follows on from being observant, namely always being on the luck out for that thing that will kill you; an unscrewed screw-gate, a dodgy rap anchor, a loose block, anything that is potentially life threatening.
+Paranoia follows on from being observant, namely always being on the luck out for that thing that will kill you; the unscrewed screw-gate, a dodgy rap anchor, a loose block, anything that is potentially life-threatening.
 The dictum of the safe climber should be “what if…: